 Refer to the Entering a Sanction or Disqualification user guide for instructions.

 EXAMPLE: The certification period for Mrs. Howell is from January through June.
 Mr. Howell is disqualified for 12 months beginning in April.
-Mrs. Howell does not reapply for food stamps until November and is certified for 6 more months.
+Mrs. Howell does not reapply for SNAP until November and is certified for 6 more months.
 Mr. Howell’s disqualification lasts through March and he is reinstated for April.

 Disqualification penalties remain with the individual regardless of the county or state.